The substantial proton model describes the origin, structure, state of

 the constant that depends on the properties of the proton matter.

-The self-consistent proton model
+The self-consistent proton model takes into account the

-takes into account the non-uniform matter distribution inside the proton
+non-uniform matter distribution inside the proton (increase in density at the

-(increase in density at the center), the formulas for the binding energy and
+center), the formulas for the binding energy and magnetic moment at maximum

-magnetic moment at maximum rotation.
-It allows us to determine the central
+rotation.
+It allows us to determine the central density

-density kg/m³ of the proton matter and to
+kg/m³ of the proton matter and to

 estimate the rate of change of the density with the change of the radius.
 The

-proton radius equals m and the maximum angular velocity
+m and the maximum angular velocity

 of its rotation reaches 6.17∙1023 Hz.
-[9]
+[9] [10] For

-[10] For comparison, the website of Particle data
+comparison, the website of Particle data group [11]

-Taking into account the law of
+Taking into account the law of redistribution of energy

-its steady rotation, equal to 2.98∙1023 Hz, at which the equality of
+equal to 2.98∙1023 Hz, at which the equality of the total energy

-electromagnetic emission from the proton is zero and it can be in the state of
+the proton is zero and it can be in the state of long-term, steady rotation at

-long-term, steady rotation at the constant velocity.
+the constant velocity.
 [9]

-A neutron star contains about nucleons, and it is assumed that a proton
+nucleons, and it is assumed that a proton

 contains the same number of minute quantum particles — praons.
 This helps us explain why in